 Young stars stand out to Chandra because they have strong magnetic activity that heats their outer atmosphere to tens of millions of degrees Celsius and causes them to emit X-rays.
 Infrared measurements assist in verifying that an X-ray source is a young star and in inferring the star’s properties.

 This Chandra X-ray image of NGC 6231 shows a close-up of the inner region of the cluster.
 Chandra can detect a range of X-ray light, which has been split into three bands to create this image.
-Red, green, and blue represents the lower, medium, and high-energy X-rays.
+Red, green, and blue represent the lower, medium, and high-energy X-rays.
 The brightest X-ray emission is white.

 The Chandra data, combined with infrared data from the Visible and Infrared Survey Telescope for Astronomy (VISTA) Variables in the Vía Lactéa survey has provided the best census of young stars in NGC 6231 available.
 An infrared image from NASA’s Wide-field Infrared Survey explorer is shown on the left.

 There are an estimated 5,700 to 7,500 young stars in NGC 6231 in the Chandra field of view, about twice the number of stars in the well-known Orion star cluster.
 The stars in NGC 6231 are slightly older (3.2 million years on average) than those in Orion (2.5 million years old).
-However, NGC 6231 is much larger in volume and therefore the number density of its stars, that is, their proximity to one another, is much lower, by a factor of about 30.
+However, NGC 6231 is much larger in volume, and therefore the number density of its stars, that is, their proximity to one another, is much lower, by a factor of about 30.
 These differences enable scientists to study the diversity of properties for star clusters during the first few million years of their life.

 Chandra studies of this and other young star clusters, have allowed astronomers to build up a sample from which cluster evolution can be studied.
 These clusters come from dozens of star-forming regions, but NGC 6231 adds a crucial piece to this puzzle because it shows how a cluster looks after the end of star formation.
-A comparison of the ages, sizes and masses of clusters in this sample implies that NGC 6231 has expanded from a more compact initial state, but it has not expanded sufficiently fast for its stars to break free from the cluster’s gravitational pull.
+A comparison of the ages, sizes, and masses of clusters in this sample implies that NGC 6231 has expanded from a more compact initial state, but it has not expanded sufficiently fast for its stars to break free from the cluster’s gravitational pull.
 Astronomers are not sure what will happen next: will it remain held together by gravity?
 Or will its constituents one day disperse as our Sun’s ancestral cluster once did?

 Nearby star-forming regions frequently contain multiple star clusters, most of which are individually less massive than NGC 6231.
 The simple structure of NGC 6231, along with its relatively high mass, suggests that NGC 6231 was built up by mergers of several star clusters early its lifetime, a process known as “hierarchical cluster assembly”.